Inguinal Hernia Treatment in Brownsville, TX

 An inguinal hernia occurs when the contents of the abdomen protrude through a weak spot in the lower abdominal wall, otherwise known as the groin region.
 This condition is classified into two types: indirect and direct.
 Indirect inguinal hernias occur from a natural defect in the abdominal wall, usually present from birth.
 Direct inguinal hernias typically develop in adult males whose abdominal wall weakens over time.

 Dr. Carlos Barba provides state of the art, minimally invasive treatment options for inguinal hernias.
-With offices in Harlingen and Brownsville , TX, Dr. Barba is south Texas’ leader in hernia repair and general surgery.
-Learn about your treatment options and schedule your consultation with Dr. Barba today.
+With our general surgery centers in Harlingen and Brownsville , TX, Dr. Barba is south Texas’ leader in hernia repair and general surgery.
+Learn about your treatment options and call (956) 621-4981 to schedule your consultation with Dr. Barba today.

 Inguinal Hernia Symptoms